Why You Feel Stuck Even When Life Is Safe

 If you feel stuck, even when life is safe on the outside, it could be because your nervous system is in survival mode.
 Here's how it works, why it happens, and how you can start to feel safe again.

-Your Nervous System Might be Stuck in Survival Mode
+Your Nervous System Might Be Stuck in Survival Mode

 You might be here because your nervous system learned to survive.